Our latest news & views

-You are committed to moving into a foreign market, and are being asked if you need straight translation or transcreation, but you are uncertain of which route to take.
-Indeed, you aren’t entirely sure what transcreation is, let alone when to use it…
+If you’ve committed to moving into a foreign market, and are now being asked if you need straight translation or transcreation, you may be uncertain of which route to take.

 HSBC is known for its powerful marketing and advertising, but on one occasion its private banking division appeared to display a lack of “local knowledge”, to paraphrase one of its famous campaigns.
 In 2009, a $10 million global rebranding operation followed the revelation that its “Assume Nothing” slogan (which had been running successfully for five years in the UK and US) was being translated into “Do Nothing” in many languages.
 The fact that this unfolded in the wake of the international banking collapse, when many felt that doing nothing was indeed the best option for their money, only added to the embarrassment.